Xewlie/Folder2ISO/README.md

 # Folder2ISO

-Convert a Folder into an ISO Image
+Folder2ISO is a user-friendly WinForms .NET 7.0 Application that enables you to convert any selected folder into an ISO image file.